darkarnium/europa/README.md

-## Europa API
+## Europa

-This repository contains the API service for the Europa project.
+This repository contains the API and UI service for the Europa project.

 ### What is it?